I recently shared a post on How to Easily eat More Vegetables and this Chocolate Peanut Butter Kale shake was included in the post.

 I have been using the kale powder in a decadent chocolate peanut butter smoothie when I want something sweet but keeps it nutrient dense.

-- 2 cups milk (I use coconut milk)
+- 2 cups milk (I use canned coconut milk)

 - 1 banana, peeled